It’s been a long time coming.

 What will replace the third-party cookie in Chrome?

-As mentioned, Firefox blocked the third-party cookie by default in 2019 while implementing its Enhanced Tracking Protection (ETP) feature.
+As mentioned, Firefox had restricted the third-party cookie by default in 2019 through their Enhanced Tracking Protection (ETP) program.

 Apple’s Safari followed in 2020 through its Intelligent Tracking Prevention (ITP) feature.
 These features do not outright disable the possibility of retargeting but make it very challenging to show targeted ads for individuals based on their browsing history.
 And in addition to that, they include other privacy-enhancing features.
 (More on this further down this blog post.)